Syphilis is a sexually transmitted infection caused by a bacteria.

 - avoid intimate contact with your partner and others

 This will stop you from infecting your partner if they're clear, and stop you being re-infected if they also have syphilis.

 Your partner should also get tested for syphilis.
 It can be hard to spot in its early stages and they might not realise they have it.
 They will generally be offered treatment regardless.

 Syphilis and pregnancy

 Syphilis can be passed to a baby during pregnancy and childbirth.
-Syphilis testing in pregnancy is offered universally.
+All pregnant women in Scotland are offered a syphilis test.

 It can be successfully treated during pregnancy with a course of antibiotics.
 The treatment does not harm the unborn baby.

 If syphilis is left untreated during pregnancy it can cause serious birth defects, miscarriages or stillbirths.

 The best way to prevent all sexually transmitted infections is to practice safer sex.
 This means using a condom for vaginal, anal or oral sex.